I’m all for ideals. Some common sense would be good, too.

 Predictably, middle-aged white guys are up in arms—well, actually, they’re in their La-Z-Boy recliners swilling Labatt’s 50—because Don Cherry got fired for stating his opinion.
 Freedom of speech!

 But how was his freedom of speech curtailed?
 He said exactly what he wanted to say!
 May I remind you that the “freedom of speech” that conservatives everywhere keep yelling about—Americans and their tedious trotting out of the First Amendment, to be specific— pertains exclusively to the freedom to criticize the government.

 That’s right!
-Criticize an elected official, your police chief, a magistrate, the President, any civil servant, and you’re protected, as long as you make the statements without malicious intent and in good faith.
+Criticize an elected official, your police chief, a magistrate, the Prime Minister or President, any civil servant, and you’re protected, as long as you make the statements without malicious intent and in good faith.
 You’re not even required to fact-check in detail, or be one hundred percent accurate.

 But you can’t scream “censorship” when a university declines to welcome a neo-Nazi speaker; they’re not obliged to give anyone a platform.
 You can’t print libel or make statements harmful to someone’s reputation or shout “fire” in a crowded theatre without repercussions.